Topics

 Why are some practitioners avoiding EMRs?

 With all these benefits, why are some practitioners avoiding EMRs?
-Even if the answer to is emr required by law is a yes.
-Truth is, for ambulatory surgery centers, it’s simply just not mandatory.
+Even if the answer to what is required by law is yes, the truth is, for ambulatory surgery centers, it’s simply not mandatory.

 However, some doctors are hesitant about implementing EMRs.
 In times when everyone is using technology, some practitioners still haven’t implemented EMRs yet.
 These are small facilities with minimal technical support.